Wangquanlong/photonmind-PIC/README.md

 lam_T_min = 1.6523e-06
 ```

 The information of each device that matches the condition is printed.
 As the resolution of the solver is increased, more matches will be found.
-From there, it may be helpful to add another condition (i.e., for minimum transmission).
-Constants can also be set.
-For example, if your fabrication process does not allow for partial etching:
+From there, it may be helpful to add another condition (i.e., for `T_min`).
+Constants can also be set; for example, if your fabrication process does not allow for partial etching:

 ```
 >> gc.add_constant(1, 0.22e-6)
 ```

-This locks the first parameter (etch depth) to 0.22 μm when running the parametric sweep.
+This locks the first parameter (etch depth) to 0.22 μm when running the solver.
 As more variable parameters are added to each model, this will become more important.

 ## The Library
 **Note:** These models are works in progress.
 The parameters of each device, simulation, and trained network may be changed at any time as we continue to improve on the platform.
 Many (if not all) of the constant parameters will become variable parameters.
 This will make the model useful for a broader range of applications.
 Please refer to the following list for detailed information on each model.